Akashsky13/celery-redis-in-python/README.md

 </br>
 Inside the tasks.py file change the email and password with your email and password.
 </br>
-and after opening the library.db change the email there as well so you can check it work or not
+And after opening the library.db change the email there as well so you can check it work or not
 </br>
-all you have to run on the terminal is
+All you have to run on the terminal is
 </br>

 docker up --build      </br>

-you have to download docker deman in your lablop as well.
+You have to download docker deman in your Laptop as well.